JosefMicka/Digital-electronics-2/projects/10-PowerMeasure/README.md

 ## Software

-Software for desktop app "DataReader" or "UartReader" was written in C# using .NET Framework.
+GUI "DataReader" was written in C# using .NET Framework.

 <p align="center">